Legal Status of Online Poker in the United States

-For its far-reaching impact events, April 1, 2011, is famous as Black Friday among the online poker playing community.
-Before the events of this day, online poker was a major growing industry within U.S. and was accounting for its largest revenue share worldwide of about 27%.
-The U.S. Department of Justice temporarily shut down online poker sites of three of the major players in the country, namely PokerStars, Full Tilt Poker, and Absolute Poker.
+For its far-reaching impactful events, April 1, 2011, is infamously known as Black Friday among the online poker playing community.
+Before the events of this day, online poker was a major growing industry within U.S. and was accountable for its largest worldwide revenue share of about 27%.
+The U.S. Department of Justice temporarily shut down the online poker sites of three of the major players in the country, namely PokerStars, Full Tilt Poker, and Absolute Poker.
 These three together had a 95% market share in the U.S. online gambling industry.
 Their websites were seized and displayed the FBI takedown notices.
 In addition to this, 76 accounts linked with these companies and holding player funds in 14 different countries were frozen.
 The prosecutors claimed that the defendants had violated the Unlawful Internet Gambling Enforcement Act (UIGEA) and were involved in money laundering and bank fraud in the course of processing transfers between the customers and themselves.
 The civil complaint asserted that the players entrusted their gambling money to these companies to be kept in secure accounts; however, it was indeed being transferred and used by the owners and management for personal purposes.
 The companies were also bribing the banks and conducting bank fraud by using miscoded transactions to bypass the law.

 The Federal Wire Act of 1961